Khangxlei/EC463_Mini_Project/README.md

 # SW Mini Project
 Objective: Create a chat app using react

 Team members: Khang Le and Marybel Boujaoude

+Technologies used: React, Visual Studio Code, JavaScript, .css styling files

 ## Description
-The Chat App with React is a real-time messaging application designed to facilitate seamless user communication.
+The Chat App with React is a real-time messaging application that facilitates seamless user communication.
 Built using the power of React, this app offers a user-friendly interface to make online conversations effortless and enjoyable.

 ### Sign-in page: